GraspGPT: Leveraging Semantic Knowledge from a Large Language Model for Task-Oriented Grasping: GraspGPT

 \subsection{Data Generation with an LLM}

 The data generation pipeline is designed based on TaskGrasp dataset that comprises $K_c$ household object classes and $K_t$ everyday tasks.
-To construct the Language Augmented TaskGrasp (LA-TaskGrasp) dataset, we employ an LLM to generate language descriptions for each object class $c_i$ and task $t_j$, which we will describe first.
+To construct the Language Augmented TaskGrasp (LA-TaskGrasp) dataset, we employ an LLM to generate language descriptions for each object class $c_i$ and task $t_j$, which will be described first.
 We then present the procedure for generating language instructions. \\

 \textbf{Language Description Generation} \ The key idea behind GraspGPT is to leverage the language descriptions from an LLM to establish connections between novel and known concepts.
 According to Rosch's theory \cite{rosch1975cognitive} of cognitive representations of semantic categories, a concept shares similar geometry, function, or effect descriptions with its related concepts.
 Inspired by \cite{murali2021same}, the similarity between concepts can be described by (1) directly prompting the LLM (e.g., \textit{``Describe what verbs are similar to cut:"}) and (2) comparing the descriptions of two concepts (e.g., \textit{``Describe the geometry of a cup/bowl:"}).
-In essence, the ability to relate concepts in this way is guaranteed by the fact that LLMs are trained on massive amounts of internet-scale data, enabling them to capture a broad range of linguistic patterns and semantic information.
+In essence, the ability to relate concepts in this way is guaranteed by the fact that LLMs are trained on internet-scale data, enabling them to capture a broad range of linguistic patterns and semantic information.